Flávia Gleske

-Flavia Alejandra Gleske Fajin, better known as Flavia Gleske (born 15 May 1978) is a model and actress from Venezuela.
+Flavia Alejandra Gleske Fajin (born 15 May 1978), better known as Flavia Gleske, is a model and actress from Venezuela.

 Personal life

 Flavia dated fellow actor Jerónimo Gil and they have two children together, Allison Gil Gleske and Alan Gil Gleske.
 However, the couple broke up after Jerónimo ran his car through Flavia's apartment front door.

 In 2013, Flavia was cast in Venevisión's telenovela Corazón Esmeralda.